aodn/geonetwork4-build/README.md

 folder during the Dockerfile build.

-The jar file contains a hack where we name a @Configuration class with the same package as geonetwork4 base package (org.fao.geonetw), so that the initial component-scan will pick up this class.
+The jar file contains a hack where we name a @Configuration class with the same package as geonetwork4 base package (org.fao.geonet), so that the initial component-scan will pick up this class.
 From there we add additional component-scan to our custom classes.
 This avoided the need to alter the xml like what we did before plus we are using a Docker base image of GeoNetwork4.